-3. Confidentiality and Privacy
+Confidentiality and Privacy

 The University reserves the right to access any University owned or administered technological resources and information contained within these resources.

 The University regards information stored on computers as confidential.
 Requests for disclosure of information will be honored under any of the following conditions:

-- A. authorization by the owner(s) of the information - B. by the President - C. requirement by local, state or federal law - D. requirement by a valid subpoena or court order
+- 1. authorization by the owner(s) of the information - 2. approval by the President - 3. requirement by local, state or federal law - 4. requirement by a valid subpoena or court order

-4. Violations
+Violations